kongjun18/nvim-config/README.md

 - [vim-fugitive](https://github.com/tpope/vim-fugitive): use git in Vim
 - [vim-gitgutter](https://github.com/airblade/vim-gitgutter): show git diff in the sign column

-Sometimes, I implement more than one features one time and it is hard to split them into multiple commits.
-Gitgutter provides functionalities to stash and restore changed hunks, by which I can split changes into different commits.
-I only define mappings for vim-gitgutter.
+There's no need to create mappings for vim-fugitive which has nice command interface.
+So I only define mappings for vim-gitgutter.

 | mapping |      description      |
 | :-----: | :-------------------: |